The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

 It's obvious Republican voters don't trust the leadership.

-Everybody has been waiting for the fateful day where the Republicans cave.
+Down this road, everybody has been waiting for the fateful day where the Republicans cave.

 What is either significant or insignificant tax revenue?

-The bottom line is if that leak is true, there is tax revenue in this.
+The bottom line is, if that leak is true, there is tax revenue in this.

 And they have to put the word insignificance in there.

-Jake Carney, the daily press briefing at the White House.
+Grab audio soundbite number 20, Jay Carney, the daily press briefing at the White House.

-Unidentified reporter said Senator Tom Corburn just said that he bets if the uh FCCMB were able to pass the Senate, you know, cut cast uh uh uh cut pass and balance, whatever, were able to pass the Senate and get to the president's desk.
+Unidentified reporter said, Senator Tom Coburn just said that he bets if the FCCMB were able to pass the Senate, you know, cut pass and balance whatever, were able to pass the Senate and get to the president's desk, he's willing to bet a Porterhouse steak that the president would sign it if, in fact, it did pass the Senate.

 And Carney knew it would appear on this program.

-He knew this sound bite would uh would appear.
+He knew this soundbite would appear.

-Well, that's the latest that we have on this, but uh things are starting to fall in line.
+Well, that's the latest that we have on this, but things are starting to fall in line.

-Earlier tonight, House GOP leaders met with Obama, the White House reportedly discussing a short-term debt ceiling hike that would be coupled with immediate spending cuts of greater magnitude.
+Earlier tonight, House GOP leaders met with Obama, the White House, reportedly discussing a short-term debt ceiling hike that would be coupled with immediate spending cuts of greater magnitude.

-And uh we just had the news yesterday that Obama had changed his mind and probably would sign a short-term deal.
+And we just had the news yesterday that Obama had changed his mind and probably would sign a short-term deal.

 In fact, a lot of people were recommending a short-term deal just to get Obama to sign something and put the onus on him.

-He said 30 days, 60 days, 90 days, I'm not gonna do that, because it doesn't help him in in his re-election.
+I'm not going to do that because it doesn't help him in his reelection.

 So that's off the table.

-There's a um uh story here from roll call, vulnerable Democrats display their timidity within days, vulnerable Senate Democrats will cast perhaps their toughest vote of their career on politically volatile legislation to raise the debt ceiling.
+Vulnerable Senate Democrats will cast perhaps their toughest vote of their career on politically volatile legislation to raise the debt ceiling.

 Such votes have been in remarkably short supply this year for the Democrat class of 2006.